OpenEuroLLM/non_web_data/README.md

 Our task of gathering linguistic data consists of several steps:

+1) Locate data sources
-`Locate data sources – Extract file URLs and create the metadata in Json format – Download files – Upload to the server`
+2) Extract file URLs and create the metadata in Json format
+3) Download files
+4) Upload to the server`

 <h2>1.
 Locate data sources</h2>